Efficient maximal cliques enumeration in weakly closed graphs

 \subsection{Proof of Correctness and time complexity.}

-Note first that in the original algorithm, the FOR loop at Line~\ref{for} enumerates all maximal cliques of the graphs $G[N_H(u_i)]$ iteratively.
-As discussed before, only a superset of these cliques is computed and some additional steps are needed to get exactly the maximal cliques we want.
-Our aim is to prove that the \textproc{DoubleScan} procedure computes exactly the set of maximal cliques of the graphs $G[N_H(u_i)]$.
-Observe that we do not consider each graph $G[N_H(u_i)]$ separately but we use the union of these graphs, which is graph $G_{v_i}$ in our definition.
-Therefore it is enough to show that the procedure correctly enumerates exactly the maximal cliques of $G_{v_i}$.
+Note first that in the original algorithm, the FOR loop at Line~\ref{for} iteratively enumerates all maximal cliques of the graphs $G[N_H(u_i)]$.
+However, as discussed earlier, the algorithm computes a superset of these cliques, and additional steps are required to obtain precisely the maximal cliques we desire.
+Our objective is to demonstrate that the \textproc{DoubleScan} procedure precisely computes the set of maximal cliques for the graphs $G[N_H(u_i)]$.
 The steps of the proof are as follows.
 If ones enumerates the cliques of the graph $G[N_H(u_i)]$ iteratively, the problem that appears is that a maximal clique can be maximal in some graph $G[N_H(u_i)]$ but not maximal in the graph if its vertex set is included in the vertex set of some other graph $G[N_H(u_j)]$ with $j \neq i$.
 The \textsc{DoubleScan} procedure specifically checks the outputted maximal cliques which are in the intersections of these subgraphs.
 It does this in two steps.
 First it checks all the cliques in the subgraphs iteratively starting from the first one, considering the order $\sigma_c$.
 Then it essentially does the same thing but in the reverse ordering (in the second for loop).
 This is necessary since some maximal cliques in the subgraphs which are not maximal in the graph may have been missed during the first scan.